-TANF will select 15 women from conditions of abject poverty determining the most immediate help each woman needs in order to fight the poverty and create sustainable income source.
-Combination of skills training, money management training, subsidy in transportation, or purchase of essential equipment, these women will be given the necessary tools to help them start and grow their micro-businesses.
-On-going mentorship will then be provided to assist them in pursuing their goals successfully.
+15 women from conditions of abject poverty will be assessed to determine the most immediate help each member needs.
+Through a combination of skills training, money management training, subsidy in transportation, and purchase of equipment, these women will be given the tools to help grow their micro-businesses.
+Over the following months, on-going mentorship will be provided to assist them in pushing towards their goals.

 Single mothers living in conditions of abject poverty must be given a pathway to rise from the informal economy into the formal economy through attainment of higher wages and subsequently a higher standard of living.
 Due to their socio-economic disadvantage, the tools to alleviate their situation must be provided to help them towards the goal of economic self-sufficiency.